RichardGladman/book-of-shadows-terminal/README.md

 It's a basic attempt at a book of shadows, logging runes, tarot cards and their correspondences.

-If you are interested, you build it by cloning it then changing into the project directory and running the following commands:
+If you are interested, you build it by building and installing [ansicodes](https://github.com/RichardGladman/ansicodes) and then cloning it then changing into the project directory and running the following commands:

 ```
 mkdir build